Three-Week Summer Medicine Program

 Top 101 Summer Camps & Programs, How-To-Learn.com • Top Biomedical Engineering, 2017, InsiderMonkey.com

 This program covers the study, treatment, and research of cancer, including medical radiation and surgical oncology.
 Students will study the tell-tale signs of cancer, tackle the complex process of diagnosing, including the staging process, and provide a prognosis to a mock patient.
 From here, students will study treatments including chemotherapy, radiation, and surgery.
 They’ll examine the effects, both positive and negative, of radical procedures, and they’ll perform mock surgeries to get a hands-on feel for removing cancer from a patient’s body.
-Additionally, study will study the anatomy of cancer itself, including the way it grows and the environments in which it thrives.
-Maria Lazebnik, who holds a PhD in Genetics from Tufts University School of Medicine, designed BLI’s one-week Oncology program in 2018 and will return to lead this new three-week program in 2019.
-Maria and her students visited the Koch Center last year, and we have new field trips in mind for the extended program.
+Additionally, students will study the anatomy of cancer itself, including the way it grows and the environments in which it thrives.
+Maria Lazebnik, who holds a PhD in Genetics from Tufts University School of Medicine, designed BLI’s one-week Oncology program in 2018 and will return to lead program.

 Ms. Lazebnik is currently an adjunct assistant professor at Bentley University teaching Human Biology, Human Inheritance, and Human Health and Disease.
 She also has experience with utilizing analytical instrumentation and digital teaching technologies including data-mining resources and more.
 Ms. Lazebnik is involved in research focused on undergraduate STEM education and developing innovative course content to work hand-in-hand with the curriculum, in particular with a project at Boston’s Museum of Science.
 Ms. Lazebnik received her BS in Neuroscience and Biology as well as her MS in Cell and Molecular Biology from Brandeis University.
 Later, she received her PhD in Genetics from the Tufts University School of Medicine.
 In addition, she has extensive research experience including working as a research fellow at NIH, research associate at Brandeis and Tufts, and a postdoctoral fellow at Tufts Molecular Oncology Research Institute.
 Finally, Ms. Lazebnik is a multi-published educator and research scientist.
 She has had three articles published in the National Center for Biotechnology Information.